-The Coalition's semiannual membership meetings, scheduled for December 9-10, 2013, in Washington, DC, and March 31-April 1, 2014, in St. Louis, MO, highlight activities related to CNI's program themes, focus attention on significant new thinking and technology developments, and provide opportunities for members to showcase and discuss a wide range of emerging issues and developments in networked information.
+The Coalition's semiannual membership meetings, scheduled for December 8-9, 2014, in Washington, DC, and April 13-14, 2015, in Seattle, WA, highlight activities related to CNI's program themes, focus attention on significant new thinking and technology developments, and provide opportunities for members to showcase and discuss a wide range of emerging issues and developments in networked information.
 Some participants have developed knowledge communities within CNI and use the meetings as an opportunity to share ideas on a particular aspect of networked information and to incubate new initiatives.
 Each member organization is invited to send two delegates, typically a senior information technologist and a senior librarian.
 Meeting participants are introduced to new developments that may reshape institutional plans in a forum that encourages collaborations and dialogues with others who share common interests.

-CNI has a long history of being the first to offer discussion of major networked information developments, including the early Web browser Mosaic, the National Science Foundation's (NSF) Digital Libraries Program, the Google Books Scanning program, and NSF's DataNet initiative.
-CNI regularly co-sponsors an event in partnership with Jisc as part of our ongoing collaboration with our UK colleagues.
-CNI occasionally convenes invitational or public workshops to advance specific elements of its program plan.
+CNI has a long history of being the first to offer discussion of major networked information developments, including the early Web browser Mosaic, the NSF Digital Libraries Program, the Google Books Scanning program, and NSF's DataNet initiative.
+CNI regularly co-sponsors an event in partnership with Jisc as part of our ongoing collaboration with our UK colleagues; the most recent event, the conference Opening Up Scholarly Communications, took place in Bristol, England in July 2014.
+CNI occasionally convenes invitational or public workshops to advance specific elements of its program plan, most recently the Digital Scholarship Centers Workshop held April 2014 in St. Louis, MO.

-We also serve as co-sponsor for other meetings relevant to the CNI agenda.
-This year these events include the North Carolina State University Libraries, CNI, and University of Calgary co-sponsored conference "Designing Libraries for the 21st Century," on October 6-8, 2013 in Raleigh, NC, as well as the 9th International Digital Curation Conference, "Commodity, Catalyst, or Change-Agent?
-Data-Driven Transformations in Research, Education, Business & Society," to be held February 24-16, 2014, in San Francisco, CA.
+We also serve as an active co-sponsor for other meetings relevant to the CNI agenda.
+This year these events include the North Carolina State University Libraries, CNI, and University of Calgary co-sponsored conference "Designing Libraries for the 21st Century III," on September 28-30, 2014 in Calgary, Canada, the ARL Fall Forum: Wanted Dead or Alive - The Scholarly Monograph, on October 9, 2014, in Washington, DC, and the 10th International Digital Curation Conference, "Ten Years Back, Ten Years Forward: Achievements, Lessons and the Future for Digital Curation," to be held February 9-12, 2015, in London, England.

-Additionally, CNI is serving as a cooperating organization for several other conferences, including: Aligning National Approaches to Digital Preservation (ANADP II) on November 18-20, 2013 in Barcelona, Spain; the Personal Digital Archiving Conference in Indianapolis, IN, on April 10-11, 2014; the Society for Imaging Science and Technology (IS&T) Archiving Conference on May 13-16, 2014, in Berlin, Germany; the Open Repositories 2014 meeting in Helsinki, Finland on June 9-13, 2014; and the combined Joint Conference on Digital Libraries (JCDL)/Theory & Practice of Digital Libraries (TPDL) 2014 in London on September 8-12, 2014.
+Additionally, CNI is serving as a cooperating organization for several other conferences, including: the Personal Digital Archiving Conference in New York City on April 24-26, 2015; the Society for Imaging Science and Technology (IS&T) Archiving Conference on May 19-22, 2015 in Los Angeles, CA; the Open Repositories 2015 meeting in Indianapolis, Indiana on June 8-11, 2015; and the Joint Conference on Digital Libraries (JCDL) 2015 in Knoxville, TN on June 22-26, 2015.

-PROGRAM PLAN 2013-2014
+PROGRAM PLAN 2014-2015